 User Experience

-Wallets and private keys can be confusing for beginners.
+Crypto wallets and private keys can be confusing for beginners.

 Security Risks